 - Be no more than one year prior to receiving your certificate of completion of training (CCT) or three years since receiving your CCT.

 - Have a strong interest in, and engage in research related to paediatrics.

 - Be on the route to achieving research independence.

-Applicants will be asked to complete an application form and submit their CV.
-They will also need to secure sign off from a sponsor.
-We recommended that you include details of your academic experience, any grants or prizes that you have been awarded and any scientific publications in your CV.
+Applicants are required to complete an application form (see downloads), get sign off from a sponsor and submit their CV to the RCPCH Research & Evidence team on firstname.lastname@example.org.
+We recommended that applicants include details of their academic experience, any grants or prizes that you have been awarded and any scientific publications in your CV.

 - 2020 - Dr Francesco Saverio Tedesco

 - 2018 - Dr Karin Straathof

 - 2014 - Dr Marc Tebruegge